 The boarding pass usually displays both the boarding group and a corresponding letter or number.
 Passengers are called to board in groups, and each group is typically announced by airline staff at the gate.
 This system helps avoid congestion in the boarding area and speeds up the overall boarding process.

-1. Boarding Efficiency: Assigning boarding groups help streamline the boarding process, making it more organized and efficient.
+- Boarding Efficiency: Assigning boarding groups help streamline the boarding process, making it more organized and efficient.
 Passengers are called to board in a specific order, reducing congestion and speeding up the boarding time.

-• Cabin Configuration: Airlines may have different cabin configurations, such as separate sections for business class, premium economy, and economy.
+- Cabin Configuration: Airlines may have different cabin configurations, such as separate sections for business class, premium economy, and economy.
 Assigning Boarding Groups helps ensure that passengers board in a manner that aligns with the aircraft’s cabin layout.

-• Priority Boarding: Airlines often offer priority boarding to certain passengers, such as those in premium cabins, frequent flyers, or those who have purchased priority boarding services.
+- Priority Boarding: Airlines often offer priority boarding to certain passengers, such as those in premium cabins, frequent flyers, or those who have purchased priority boarding services.
 Assigning boarding Groups allows the airline to enforce these priorities and ensure that passengers board according to their designated status.

 Summing Up

 The sequence number on your boarding pass holds a key role.
 So does your Boarding Group Number.
 It signifies the order in which you checked in, your boarding priority and can influence your seat options.
 Embracing the simplicity of this concept, passengers can navigate the airport with greater ease and embark on their journey with a sense of order and organization.
 So, the next time you glance at your boarding pass and spot that sequence number and boarding group number – remember that it’s more than just a set of digits; it’s your ticket to a well organised and enjoyable travel experience.
-And always remember never post you boarding pass on social media as there are great risks in doing so.
+Don’t worry, it is not the dreaded SSSS and you wont have to deal with trying to get rid of the ssss on your boarding pass either.

 Happy travels!